structurizr/java/docs/documentation.md

 # Documentation

-In addition to diagrams, Structurizr lets you create supplementary documentation using the Markdown format.
+In addition to diagrams, Structurizr lets you create supplementary documentation using the Markdown or AsciiDoc formats.
 See [Documentation](https://structurizr.com/help/documentation) on the Structurizr website for more information about this feature.

 ![Example documentation](images/documentation-1.png)